Convergence of random holomorphic functions with real zeros and extensions of the stochastic zeta function: Proof of Theorem

 for some $\alpha \in (0,1)$.
 By Theorem \ref{converse}, for any point process $X$ satisfying these estimates, convergence of holomorphic functions also implies the convergence of $Z_{t, T}$ towards $X$.

-A conjecture by Rudnik and Sarnak \cite{RS96}, generalizing a conjecture by Montgomery \cite{M73}, states that convergence occurs with $X$ equal to a determinantal sine-kernel process.
+\begin{remark} A conjecture by Rudnik and Sarnak \cite{RS96}, generalizing a conjecture by Montgomery \cite{M73}, states that convergence occurs with $X$ equal to a determinantal sine-kernel process.
 This conjecture, together with the Riemann hypothesis and the simplicity of the zeros, is then equivalent to the conjecture stated by Chhaibi, Najnudel and Nikeghbali in \cite{CNN17}.
-This equivalence has been stated, with sketch of proof, in \cite{S18} (full detail on integration of logarithmic derivative is not given, and there is uniformity issue in the estimate (26) on the second moment of $N(t + 2 \pi x/ \log T) - N(t) - x$, which is actually not dominated by $\log (2 + |x|)$ when, say $x = - T \log T/ 4 \pi$).
+This equivalence has been stated, with a detailed sketch of proof, in \cite{S18}, with some obvious parts left to the reader.
+Here we preferred to give our own detailed proof which also shows how the probabilistic ideas can fit in this analytic number theory setting. \end{remark}